 However, it’s important you carry out the correct technique when swaddling your baby, otherwise it can be dangerous

 We speak to Alison Scott-Wright, baby consultant at Tinies and author of The Sensational Baby Sleep Plan, to learn how to swaddle your baby safely, as well as get answers to all your swaddling questions.

-Swaddling – a practice that’s been carried out for thousands of years – can be an effective method of helping your baby to sleep.
-Not only does it help keep baby feeling safe and warm, swaddling can prevent their tiny arms and legs flailing about during sleep which can trigger their startle response also known as the Moro reflex, potentially causing them to wake.
+Swaddling is a traditional technique, wrapping your baby in a light, breathable blanket.
+Not only does it help keep baby feeling safe and warm, swaddling can prevent their tiny arms and legs flailing about during sleep which can trigger their startle reflex (also known as the Moro reflex), potentially causing them to wake.

 The best material to use for a swaddle is 100% jersey cotton as the natural elasticity in this material allows your baby to move, flex and stretch.
 ‘You can buy ready-made swaddles, and most of them are made in this jersey fabric and are quite simple to use,’ says Alison.

 What are the benefits of swaddling?